mayrandy/JMboost/README.md

 # JMboost

-`JMboost` implements a boosting algorithms for fitting joint models to potentially high-dimensional data.
+`JMboost` implements a boosting algorithm for fitting joint models to potentially high-dimensional data.
 The algorithm provides the functionality to simultaneously estimate a longitudinal and a shared predictor.

 ## Installation